mpieva/quicksand/README.md

 and to implement some other requested changes.
 The pipeline is based on Nextflow to provide a reproducible and distributable pipeline.

 This README is split into two sections.
 The first one covers the use of the pipeline **inside** the Max-Planck-Institute with access to the inhouse scripts and packages.
-The second part covers the more complex setup outside the institute including Docker
+The second part covers the more complex setup outside the institute including Docker or Singularity

 # Section 1 - MPI users
 ## Prerequisites